eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/6-building-container-images-locally.md

 ...
 ```

 Note that you will see that the deployment is failing.
-This is because we haven't configured `kbld` to push the image to the image registry referenced by the image name.
-We can't do this when using the original image name as the image was hosted on `quay.io`.
-We will show the required steps to push to an alternate image registry we do have access to in the next section.
+This is because we haven't configured `kbld` to push the image to an image registry where Kubernetes can pull it from.
+We will show the required steps to push the image to an image registry in the next section.
 For now, stop the attempted deployment by interrupting `kapp`.

 ```terminal:interrupt
 ```